Skip to content

 Mode What happens with extra keys

-Strip Extra keys silently removed from output
+Strip (default) Extra keys silently removed from output

 Allow Extra keys passed through to output